MichaelTrestman/job-application-materials/writing_samples.md

 12. Under **Select an SNS topic**, check  **Create a new topic**.

-13. Enter a name approprate to the topic's function, such as "example-application-elb-5XXs-HIGH-URGENCY".
+13. Enter a name appropriate to the topic's function, such as "example-application-elb-5XXs-HIGH-URGENCY".

 14. Enter a comma-separated list of the email addresses of subscribers.
 This can include employees and notifications endpoint, for example email integration endpoints for incident response management services such as PagerDuty.